kiegroup/kogito-tooling-examples/packages/base64png-editor-vscode-extension/README.md

 This package is the VS Code Extension, which runs the Base64 PNG Editor.

+### Pre requisites
+This example requires the VS Code version 1.46 or later.

 ### Running
 Install all dependencies and build the project on the **root** folder of this repository
 ```shell script